15th and Church Sts., NW, Washington, District Of Columbia. County/parish: District of Columbia.

 Added to the National Register of Historic Places May 11, 1976.
 NRIS 76002131.

 1 contributing building.St.
 Luke's Episcopal Church is a historic Episcopal church located at 1514 15th Street, N.W., in Washington, D.C.
 Completed in 1879, it is home to the oldest African-American Episcopal congregation in the city.
-It was designated a U.S. National Historic Landmark in 1976 for its association with Rev. Alexander Crummell (1819–1898), a leading figure advocating black self-sufficiency and civil rights in the mid-19th century.
+It was designated a U.S. National Historic Landmark in 1976 for its association with Rev. Alexander Crummell (1819–1898), a leading figure advocating for black self-sufficiency and civil rights in the mid-19th century.

 St. Luke's is an active parish in the Episcopal Diocese of Washington.
 As of 2022, the Rector is the Rev. Kim Turner Baker.
+The church reported 301 members in 2015 and 110 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $300,327.
+Average Sunday attendance (ASA) in 2024 was 61 persons.

 (read more...)National Park Service documentation: https://catalog.archives.gov/id/117691879